gabotaco/AlfredBot/README.md

 # Breakdown

 ## Processing Commands
-I could go on for days about how every single thing works with Alfred.
-Due to the fact that I don't have days I'll give you all a quick rundown.

-The index.js file is where the magic begins.
-This is the file that brings everything together.
-Inside of this file is where I login Alfred and connect all the other files to him for use in Discord.
-When Alfred detects a message he then processes it to check for the correct prefix (in this case a '.') and then tries to find the specified command in either the Discord servers folder (RTScommands for RTS Discord and PIGScommands for PIGS Discord) or the Bothcommands folder.
+The index.js file is where everything is brought together.
+Inside of this file is where Alfred logs in, registers all the slash commands, and registers loads command logic.
+When Alfred detects a message, he processes it to check for the correct prefix (in this case a '.') and then tries to find the specified command in either the Discord servers folder (RTScommands for RTS Discord and PIGScommands for PIGS Discord) or the Bothcommands folder.
 If it finds the specified command it will run the function inside of that file.
-Of course these functions could be in index.js but it is significantly easier to have them in a folder rather than literal thousands of lines of code in a single file.

 ## Random Files